jtzell/access-addons/apps/README.rst

 The module shows only custom apps to user.
 To use this feature, create some number of modules with prefix ``super_app_`` in technical name (e.g. super_app_pos, super_app_hr, etc).
 Then a user will be asked to work with applications from that list only and doesn't care about dozen of technical modules, which custom applications consist of.

 When user need to uninstall custom app, the module will uninstall dependencies too.
-(By default odoo uninstall only modules that depend on the module and don't touch modules that the module has in dependencies).
+(By default flectra uninstall only modules that depend on the module and don't touch modules that the module has in dependencies).
 For example, if we have following installed custom apps: